ALCHEMY

 “A taste for the grand and passion for the humble.”

-“As a creative, it’s a fundamental truism that the most profound personal experiences are realized through what one creates.
-My life is incomplete without my work, and there’s a constant flow of energies that are being put into both.
-I came to le Midi, the South of France, to experience and dream differently, to feel differently, to create differently and above all – to live differently.
-We all face fears.
-For me, it was a fear of discovering the limits of my potential.
-A fear that my design work, imbued with pace and vibrancy, could become irrelevant in a place where time moves slow and where subdued and basic are more naturally understood.
+My life feels inseparable from my work.
+There is a constant exchange of energy between the two, each shaping and informing the other.
+I came to le Midi — the South of France — to experience differently, to dream differently, to feel differently, and above all, to live differently.
+We all carry fears.
+Mine was the fear of discovering the limits of my own potential.
+A fear that my work, imbued with movement and vibrancy, might lose its relevance in a place where time unfolds more slowly, and where simplicity and quietude are more deeply understood.

 Photography | Kolby Knight